vladimirzeth/IT-Portfolio/homelab-infrastructure/README.md

 Some services are accessible remotely through secure networking tools.

 Remote access is handled using Tailscale which allows secure access to internal services without exposing ports to the public internet.

+---
+### Hosted Services

+The homelab currently hosts several services used for experimentation and learning.

+**Collaboration Platform**

+Team communication platform using **Mattermost** with project management via **Focalboard**.

+Purpose:

+- internal communication

+- project management

+- team collaboration simulation

+---
+**DNS Filtering Server**

+Network-wide DNS filtering using **Pi-hole**.

+Purpose:

+- block advertisements

+- prevent malicious domains

+- improve network privacy

+---
+**Workflow Automation Server**

+Automation workflows powered by **n8n**.

+Purpose:

+- automate repetitive tasks

+- trigger workflows between services

+- experiment with automation pipelines

+---
+**Secure Remote Access**

+Secure network access using **Tailscale**.

+Purpose:

+- connect to homelab remotely

+- secure device-to-device networking

+- encrypted private access to services

+---
+**Container Infrastructure**

+Applications in this environment are deployed using containerized services managed through **Docker** and orchestrated with **Dockge**.
+This setup allows services to be deployed, updated, and maintained in an organized and scalable way.

+Using containerized applications enables each service to run in an isolated environment while sharing the same host system resources.
+This approach simplifies deployment and allows multiple services to run reliably on a single server.

+Benefits of this container-based infrastructure include:

+- service isolation between applications

+- simplified deployment and configuration

+- easier updates and maintenance

+- improved resource efficiency

+- better organization of multi-service environments

+Docker containers are managed through Dockge, which provides a user-friendly interface for managing container stacks, monitoring running services, and maintaining configuration files for each deployed application.

+This setup allows the homelab environment to simulate modern infrastructure practices where containerized services are commonly used for hosting internal tools and applications.